fedhere/FDSFE_FBianco/HW2/README.md

 ## Assignment 2
 follow the instructions in [this notebook](https://github.com/fedhere/FDSfE_FBianco/blob/main/HW2/happiness_instructions.ipynb)

 For each assignment open in collab the scheleton notebook and edit it.
-When you are done, restart the kernel, Runn all, then Save on Github in your own repo in a folder HW2
+When you are done, Restart the kernel, Runn all, then (veryfing that there are no bugs and iterating bug fixes and Restart-Run all till  the notebook works with no errors) save the notebook on Github in your own repo in a folder HW2